Rocky III: Plot

-In 1981, five years after winning the world heavyweight championship against Apollo Creed, (Note: As depicted in Rocky II (1979).)
-Rocky Balboa has had a string of 10 successful title defenses, and his fame, wealth, and celebrity profile have increased.
+In 1981, 5 years after winning the world heavyweight championship against Apollo Creed, (Note: As depicted in Rocky II (1979).)
+Rocky Balboa has had a string of ten successful title defenses, and his fame, wealth, and celebrity profile have increased.
 Rocky's manager, Mickey Goldmill, worriedly eyes a young and powerful contender rapidly rising through the ranks, James "Clubber" Lang.
 While unveiling a statue of himself at the stairway by the Philadelphia Museum of Art, Rocky begins to announce his retirement, but is cut short when Lang, now the number-one contender, publicly challenges him.
 Lang accuses Rocky of intentionally accepting challenges from lesser opponents, and goads Rocky into accepting his fight for the title.

-Mickey initially wants no part of it; pressed by Rocky, Mickey confesses that he handpicked the opponents for Rocky's title defenses to spare him from another beating of the kind that Creed gave him in their rematch.
+Mickey initially wants no part of it; pressed by Rocky, Mickey confesses that he handpicked the opponents for Rocky's title defenses to spare him from another beating of the kind that Apollo gave him in their rematch.
 He explains that Lang is young, powerful and "hungry"; by contrast, Rocky is "civilized" and no longer has the stamina and strength to fight a boxer of Lang's caliber.
-Mickey tries to talk Rocky out of the fight but Rocky, shattered by the realization that all of his fights have been stacked in his favor, convinces Mickey to work with him for one last fight.
+Mickey tries to talk Rocky out of the fight but Rocky, shattered by the realization that all of his fights have been stacked in his favor, convinces Mickey to work with him for one last bout.
 Despite his promise to Mickey to "live in the gym", Rocky insists on allowing the public to watch him train in a crowded hotel ballroom filled with distractions.
 In contrast, Lang trains alone with ruthless determination and vigor.

 Lang and Rocky meet at Philadelphia's Spectrum on August 15, 1981.
 Pandemonium erupts backstage as Mickey is violently shoved by Lang, resulting in a heart attack due to an underlying heart condition evidenced during Rocky's charity fight with pro wrestler Thunderlips.
 Distraught, Rocky wants to call the match off, but Mickey urges him on while he receives medical care in the dressing room.
 Rocky's lack of preparation is worsened by his concern for Mickey, preventing him from fully concentrating on the fight.
 The match begins with Rocky pounding Lang with several huge blows, looking for an early knockout, but Lang quickly recovers and takes charge, dominating Rocky and finishing him off with a haymaker left hook in the second round, winning the world heavyweight championship.
 After the match, Rocky tells a dying Mickey that the match ended in a second-round knockout without saying who the victor was.
 Mickey tells Rocky, "I love ya, kid", and dies.
 Rocky, lapsing into severe depression, mourns over Mickey's death.